|Did someone pan this nugget from a stream using a gold pan? Nope - I picked this out of the back (roof) of a lead-zinc|

 mine in Utah's Bingham district in the Oquirrh Mountains many years ago.
 It's not gold - its fools gold.
-If it were dump in
+If it were dumped

-a creek it wouldn't take more than a few years (if that) to dissolve to rust (iron oxide) and sulfuric acid.
-BUT, if the pyrite
+in a creek it wouldn't take more than a few years (if that) to dissolve to rust (iron oxide) and sulfuric acid.
+BUT, if the

-crystals contained some hidden gold in their crystal lattice (which often happens with pyrite), so gold would also fall out
+pyrite crystals contained some hidden gold in their crystal lattice (which often happens with pyrite), so gold would also

-in the water.
+fall out in the water.
 Just how much gold can pyrite contain in its crystal lattice?
-Well, sometimes as much as an ounce of gold,
+Well, sometimes as much as an ounce of

 For those of us who are mechanically declined, gold pans are great: no buttons, meters, scales, batteries or electronics.
 They provide a break from today’s ubiquitous computers and electronics that frankly get on my nerves.
 Ever go out to dinner just to see all of the people around you texting on their phones and ignoring their company.
 Yes, I would just like to grab a few of those people by the earlobes and take them out in the field to pan for gold.

 So did the 49ers find all of the gold?
 Nope, they only found the easy lodes.
 Remember, a lot of their gold came from placers and placers eroded from nearby lodes.
-It is likely the prospectors depleted many of the better placers, but they barely scratched the surface of the lodes!
-After searching for gold in Wyoming, it is apparent hundreds of gold deposits have been overlooked not only in Wyoming, but all over the US.
-We found gold all over southern Wyoming not only adjacent to Interstate-80, but even in the Laramie City landfill – all places no one had ever thought to look!
+It is likely prospectors depleted many of the better placers, but they barely scratched the surface of the lodes!
+After searching for gold in Wyoming as a research geologist for 30 years, and a consultant for many companies, it is clear hundreds of gold deposits were overlooked not only in Wyoming, but all over the world.
+I found gold all over southern Wyoming not only adjacent to Interstate-80, but even in the Laramie City landfill – all places no one had ever thought to look!

 |A book on how to identify and find|